Lineage files registration to go public

 Lineage, one of the largest cold storage and logistics companies in the world, has filed a registration statement to pursue an initial public offering (IPO).

-The company announced in a release that it is planning to list its common stock on the Nasdaq Global Select Market under the ticker symbol “LINE.”
-The company added that there can be “no assurance” on when the offering will be completed or what the size of the offering will be.
-The company was formerly known as Lineage Logistics but rebranded as Lineage in April 2024.
+The company announced in a release it is planning to list its common stock on the Nasdaq Global Select Market under the ticker symbol “LINE.”
+The company said there can be “no assurance” on when the offering will be completed or what the size of the offering will be.

 “We are fond of saying that our IPO is the opposite of an exit.
-It is a new beginning,” Lineage co-founders Adam Forste and Kevin Marchetti said in the Securities and Exchange Commission (SEC) filings made as the company pursues its IPO.
+It is a new beginning,” Lineage co-founders Adam Forste and Kevin Marchetti said in the U.S. Securities and Exchange Commission filings made as the company pursues its IPO.

 According to the co-founders, the company has a “considerable” amount of private capital from investors who plan to maintain their investments and is under no pressure to go public.

 “Becoming a publicly traded company is a momentous decision and not without certain well-known considerations.
-However, we strongly believe the public market is the best way to deliver growth at scale by providing us with the advantages of a liquid currency and direct access to a lower cost of capital to further fuel our growth flywheel,” the founders wrote.
+However, we strongly believe the public market is the best way to deliver growth at scale by providing us with the advantages of a liquid currency and direct access to a lower cost of capital to further fuel our growth flywheel,” the founders said.
 “Moreover, we believe that if we can remain true to what has made us successful as a private company, we will be even more successful as a publicly traded one.”

-The company has grown significantly since its founding in 2008, which the co-founders said began with a “small office on Battery Street in San Fransisco.”
+Lineage has grown significantly since its founding in 2008, which the co-founders said began with a “small office on Battery Street in San Fransisco.”

 “We were inspired by the type of business we would build, the people we would build it with, and the belief we would build it to last.
 Sixteen years later, Lineage has come a long way in achieving that vision,” they wrote.